chevdor/submig/README.md

 submig list /path/to/repo
 ```

-Alternatively, if you defined the `POLKADOT_REPO` ENV in your system, you can simply call:
+Alternatively, if you defined the `REPO_POLKADOT` ENV in your system, you can simply call:
 ```source,bash
 submig list
 ```